 34. The Appeals Tribunal needs to establish whether it has competence under Article 2 of its Statute to hear the present interlocutory appeal.
-Article 2 inter alia provides that the Appeals Tribunal is "1.... competent to hear and pass judgement on an appeal filed against a judgement rendered by the United Nations Dispute Tribunal in which it is asserted that the Dispute Trib p458 heled (8) The Ce2d (invaits 2 (of isids 59(4 at (108850400) 5.2) (6)

-37. In the present case, the Secretary-Genera submits that the UNDT exceeded its competence in ordering the suspension of the twn549.5 cm 0 0 m 45u, 9.48 321m352Tc 15.21 of Villamoran's fixed-term appointment was noti fied to her only on 23 June 2011.
+Article 2 inter alia provides that the Appeals Tribunal is "1.... competent to hear and pass judgement on an appeal filed against a judgement rendered by the United Nations Dispute Tribunal in which it is asserted that the Dispute Trib p458 haled 48) The CO2d (of iside 594 als (1038) 100) 572 (of its competence under a provide a statute of its asserted that the Dispute Trib p458 haled 48) The CO2d (its also 2) of its competence under a provide a pro of Villamoran's fixed-term appointment was noti fied to her only on 23 June 2011.
 She made her request for management evaluation the same day and filed her request for suspension one week later, on 1 July 2011.
 The UNDT Registry informed her that she had used the wrong form and Villamoran refiled her submission, using the correct form, on 5 July 2011, two days prior to the date the decision would be implemented.
 In light of the foregoing, we do not find that the urgency was self-created.

+37. In the present case, the Secretary-General submits that the UNDT exceeded its competence in ordering the suspension of the twn549.5 cm 0 0 m 45u, 9.48 321m352Tc 15.21

-45. With respect to the second decision, the decision to place Villamoran on a temporary appointment following the expiration of her fixed- term appointment, we agree with the Secretary-General that the urgency was indeed self-created.
+- 45. With respect to the second decision, the decision to place Villamoran on a temporary appointment following the expiration of her fixed- term appointment, we agree with the Secretary-General that the urgency was indeed self-created.
 We, however, do not find that the UNDT committed an error in this respect.
-The two decisions were closely interrelated and the UNDT did not err in suspending both of them for a preliminary period of five days.

-46. It follows from the above that the UN DT's decision to order a preliminary suspension of five days pending its consideration of the suspension request under Article 13 of the UNDT Rules was properly based on Articles 19 and 36 of the UNDT Rules.
+The two decisions were closely interrelated and the UNDT did not err in suspending both of them for a preliminary period of five days. - 46.
+It follows from the above that the UN DT's decision to order a preliminary suspension of five days pending its consideration of the suspension request under Article 13 of the UNDT Rules was properly based on Articles 19 and 36 of the UNDT Rules.
 We find that the UNDT did not exceed its jurisdiction in rendering the impugned Order.
-The interlocut ory appeal is therefore not receivable.

-47. In addition, the Secretary-General seeks guidance on the question of whether an order rendered by the UNDT requires execution in cases where the order is being appealed.
-He emphasizes that although DIS honoured the Order pending completion of management evaluation, such action should not be construed as the Secretary-General's acceptance or acquiescence in the lawfulness of the Order.
-He states that such execution was undertaken as it remained unclear whether there is a legal obligation to comply with an order that is under appeal.

-48. Article 8(6) of the Rules of Procedure of the Appeals Tribunal provides that "[t]he filing of an appeal shall suspend the execution of the judgement contested".
+The interlocutory appeal is therefore not receivable. - 47.
+In addition, the Secretary-General seeks guidance on the question of whether an order rendered by the UNDT requires execution in cases where the order is being appealed.
+He emphasizes that although DIS honoured the Order pending completion of management evaluation, such action should not be construed as the Secretary-General's acceptance or acquiescence in the lawfulness of he Order.
+He states that such execution was undertaken as it remained unclear whether there is a legal obligation to comply with an order that is under appeal. - 48.
+Article 8(6) of the Rules of Procedure of the Appeals Tribunal provides that "[t]he filing of an appeal shall suspend the execution of the judgement contested".
 This provision however does not apply to interlocutory appeals.
 It falls to the Appeals

-THE UNITED NATIONS APPEALS TRIBUNAL

-Judgment No. 2011-UNAT-160
+THE UNITED IN ATIONS AFFEALS II RIDUNAL Judgment No. 2011-UNAT-160